askonomm/shape/README.md

 ```

 By running Shape the first time, it will automatically set-up a DB schema.
 Then fire up your browser and visit `localhost:3999/admin`, this should direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).

+You can change the port that Shape is running on by setting the `PORT` environment variable.

+### Database configuration

+By default Shape will create a SQLite database on its own when first running it, named `shape.db`, and it will live in the root directory of the site.
+You can however overwrite this via the `DB_URL` environment variable, which has to be a valid JDBC URL format and point to a SQL database.
+In theory any database should work, but I've only tested SQLite thus far, so your mileage may vary.
+If it doesn't work with other SQL databases, feel free to create an issue about it.

 ### E-mail configuration